State policy heterogeneity analyses: considerations and proposals: Causal estimands quantifying heterogeneity

-The ITE, CATE, and CDE are conceptually distinct and need not coincide.
+The ITE, CATE, and CDE are thus conceptually distinct and need not coincide.
 To illustrate, consider the case where the intervention is NALs and PDMPs is the covariate.
 The state-specific effect asks: what is the effect of a particular kind of NAL for a specific state?
 The CATE asks: what is the average effect of a particular kind of NAL among states that have PDMPs?
 The CDE asks, what would the average effect of a particular kind of NAL be if we could force all states to adopt PDMPs?
-The CDE justifies the causal claim ``A particular kind of NAL works better on average in combination with PDMPs.''
-The CATE, by contrast, can only make the association statement ``A particular kind of NAL works better on average in states with PDMPs compared to states without PDMPs.''
-In this second case the greater effect may or may not be due to PDMPs or some other factor associated with states having PDMPs.
+Comparisons of CDEs at different combinations of $x, m$ could justify causal claims such as, ``A particular kind of NAL works better on average in combination with PDMPs'' (e.g., for binary $X$, $\psi_m(1)-\psi_m(0)$).
+By contrast, a similar comparison of CATEs ($\tilde\psi_m(1) - \tilde\psi_m(0)$), only supports the associational statement ``The average effect of a particular kind of NAL is larger among states with PDMPs than among states without PDMPs.''
+In this second case the larger effect may or may not be due to PDMPs or some other factor associated with states having PDMPs.
 Finally, the ITE need not equal the CDE or the CATE, even in sign, unless there is no unobserved variation in treatment effects beyond that explained by the particular NAL and PDMPs.
 However, this is unlikely ever to hold, which highlights an important point: while some refer to the CATE as an ``individualized treatment effect,'' such effects are in truth an average that may differ even in sign from the true ITE \cite{vegetabile2021distinction}.